 The major forces that impact the body in running are those involved in the powerful extension that drives the runner forward.
 These forces are not insignificant, but they are distributed throughout the body when the body remains adaptable in movement.
 Any notion of correct positioning risks interfering with posture’s natural distribution of the work involved in running.
 Indeed, the work of awareness in running is to avoid the stabilities that we mistake for control.

 But… when conditions change, so may the relationship between vertical and horizontal travel.
 One must work harder on extension to run uphill, and the work of absorbing the “fall” disappears entirely.
 On the other hand, running downhill poses some difficulties.
 When vertical travel (drop) increases, the body accelerates rapidly.
 If the stride remains long, it is very difficult to avoid significant impact.
 One needs to decelerate the drop.
 First, leg extension will not be as powerful, resulting in a lower leg recovery.
 This serves to get the foot to the ground more quickly.
+A lower midstance makes reaching the foot towards the downhill ground easier, but requires more work.
 Again, the objective is not to fall upon the foot, but to fall after the foot reaches the ground.
-On steep inclines one may need to stop driving with the legs so that the strides become shorter.
+On steep declines one may need to stop driving with the legs so that the strides are not excessively long.
+And, obviously, one does not need lift in the stride while descending.
 On descents, the logic of using cushioned shoes becomes more apparent if one wishes to use the vertical drop to accelerate.
 Thus, the barefoot runner may be just fine running a 10K on the track.
 Running a fast Boston Marathon, with its long down-hills, might just require a bit of cushioning.